SCOOP: Manchin tells associates he's considering leaving the Democratic Party and has an exit plan

 Manchin has been in the center of a wild rush of negotiations with his fellow Democrats and the White House over a possible compromise regarding Biden’s ambitious Build Back Better package, and Manchin’s opposition to key provisions—including Medicare and Medicaid expansion, an expanded child tax credit, and measures to address climate change—has been an obstacle that the Democrats have yet to overcome.
 As these talks have proceeded, Manchin has discussed bolting from the Democratic Party—perhaps to place pressure on Biden and Democrats in these negotiations.

 He told associates that he has a two-step plan for exiting the party.
 First, he would send a letter to Sen. Chuck Schumer, the top Senate Democrat, removing himself from the Democratic leadership of the Senate.
-(He is vice chairman of the Senate Democrats’ policy and communications committee.)
+(He is vice chair of the Senate Democrats’ policy and communications committee.)
 Manchin hopes that would send a signal.
 He would then wait and see if that move had any impact on the negotiations.
 After about a week, he said, he would change his voter registration from Democrat to independent.

 It is unclear whether in this scenario Manchin would end up caucusing with the Democrats, which would allow them to continue to control the Senate, or side with the Republicans and place the Senate in GOP hands.
 In either event, he would hold great sway over this half of Congress.